Kourtney K Didn't Tell Kendall Jenner Reign Peed In Her Bed & I Have Questions

 Then they realized the fish, which they thought was alive earlier in the clip, was, in fact, dead.

-She killed the f*cking fish too.
-Sounds like Kourtney and Kompany won't be back at Auntie Kendall's anytime soon!
+She killed the f*cking fish, too.
+Sounds like Kourtney and Kompany won't be back at Auntie Kendall's for a while.